earthonion/TizenTube-PS4/README.md

 # TizenTube

+A fork of tizentube for PS4.

+place inject.js into /data/youtube/inject.js

 TizenTube is a TizenBrew module that enhances your favourite streaming websites viewing experience by removing ads and adding support for Sponsorblock.

 Looking for an app for Android TVs?
 Check out [TizenTube Cobalt](https://github.com/reisxd/TizenTubeCobalt).
 It offers everything TizenTube has for Android TVs.
 [Download the latest release here.](https://github.com/reisxd/TizenTubeCobalt/releases/latest).